Fujifilm X-A3 Comparison Review

 The Fujifilm X-A3 is a mirrorless interchangeable lens camera that was officially introduced in August 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X-A3 has a Camera Elo of 2531.
+Is the Fujifilm X-A3 a good camera?
+The X-A3 has a Camera Elo of 2532.
 This rating puts the X-A3 among the top 40 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the X-A3 falls among the top 30 percent.
+In terms of its sensor size category (APS cameras), the X-A3 ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.